lmsalaudeen/bin-file-image-analysis/README.md

 ```

 The first thing I noticed was that there are multiple dates and time within the text.
-I went on a pattern finding 'mission', trying to see if there are patterns to
+I went on a pattern finding 'mission', trying to see if there are patterns in the occurence of the text.

 ``` python
 #finding what's between the pictures